CesarR70/FNaF-1-PSP-Optimized_precompiled/README.md

 ---

 ## 📌 Release Notes (v1.5.1)
-- v1.5.1
-- Adjusted tweaked some flags during compiling for smaller & faster C++ code
+- Tweaked some compile flags for smaller & faster C++ code
-- Adjustments to Audio assets (slightly smaller filesizes with noticeably improvements to audio quality)
+- Adjustments to audio assets (slightly smaller filesizes with noticeable improvements to audio quality)
-- Less I/O hungry for smooth gameplay during later levels
+- Less I/O hungry for smooth & stable gameplay during later levels or custom night

-- v1.5 Release Notes
+## v1.5 Release Notes
 - Uses the **same asset files** as v1.4.5
 - **Completely re-written and optimized source code**
   > (Under the hood, v1.5 is essentially a different game for improved efficiency)